 Please note that this page you are currently viewing is only to highlight the benefits of DST alone.
-Otherwise, Azhagi has several other sophisticated and unique features, including 'direct indic input in any application', which are summarised at feats.html.
+Otherwise, Azhagi has several other sophisticated and unique features, including 'direct indic input in any application', which are summarised at feats.php.

 Benefits of DST

 'DUAL SCREEN' Transliterator (DST) is not only first-of-its-kind in its making but provides first-of-its-kind advantages to the users too, which will have a long-standing effect.
 To elaborate on them:

 - In DST, what you type in English is always seen.
 So, user instantly knows what he/she types in English and what he/she gets in Tamil.
 The learning curve is so fast and hence DST generates an instant attraction/interest in the new users to compute/communicate in their own language.
 There are 1000s and 1000s of people who dont know anything about Tamil computing, but know English, atleast at basic level.
 So, Azhagi is just the right tool to enthuse such people to have a kick-start in Tamil computing, helping to greatly enrich language development in the process.